onzfonz/comp227/src/content/3/en/part3a.md

 // highlight-end
 ```

-The event handler function can access the data from the <i>body</i> property of the *request* object.
+The event handler function can access the data from the `body` property of the `request` object.

-Without the json-parser, the <i>body</i> property would be undefined.
+Without the json-parser, the `body` property would be undefined.
-The json-parser functions so that it takes the JSON data of a request, transforms it into a JavaScript object and then attaches it to the <i>body</i> property of the *request* object before the route handler is called.
+The json-parser functions so that it takes the JSON data of a request, transforms it into a JavaScript object and then attaches it to the `body` property of the `request` object before the route handler is called.

 For the time being, the application does not do anything with the received data besides printing it to the console and sending it back in the response.

 Before we implement the rest of the application logic, let's verify with Postman that the data is in fact received by the server.
-In addition to defining the URL and request type in Postman, we also have to define the data sent in the <i>body</i>:
+In addition to defining the URL and request type in Postman, we also have to define the data sent in the `body`:

 ![postman post on api/notes with post content](../../images/3/14x.png)